Board of Directors

 Harry Wachob, Ph.D. - Founder & President

 Harry Wachob is the Founder and President of the Bio2Device Group.
 He is an experienced engineering leader in materials science, biomedical device engineering and R&D. He has directed and mentored multidisciplinary teams in solving complex technical issues in order to improve the safety, reliability, and performance of medical devices.
 Most recently, he was the Managing Materials Scientist at Xoft.
 Previously he was Director of Engineering for Aerogen, a biopharmaceutical company specializing in novel aerosol drug delivery.
 Prior to that, Harry was Managing Engineer at Exponent/Failure Analysis Associates where he guided research and development, and product failure investigations covering a broad range of medical and industrial applications.
-He received his engineering degrees in Materials Science & Engineering from Cornell University.
+He received his BS, MS and PhD engineering degrees in Materials Science & Engineering from Cornell University.

 Patrick Lee, P.E., RAC - Treasurer